cmastergogo/physicsweb.gihub.io/_pages/projects.md

 ---
 layout: page
 permalink: /projects/
-title: Projects
+title:
 description: Here is a brief description of the projects that I have worked on.
 nav: true
 nav_order: 6
 ---

-### Lattice Realization of Topological Defects in 2D CFT
+<h2>  Lattice Realization of Topological Defects in 2D CFT </h2>

 My collaborators in this project include Ananda Roy, Fei Yan, Hubert Saleur, Linnea Grans-Samuelsson and Thiago Silva Tavares.

-<h1>{ Vertex Operator Algebras and Modular Tensor Catrgories for Narain CFTs }</h1>
+<h2>  Vertex Operator Algebras and Modular Tensor Catrgories for Narain CFTs </h2>

 My collaborators in this project are Ranveer Kumar Singh and Runkai Tao.